-Most students currently attending Renaissance West STEAM Academy were previously assigned to low performing schools.
-In fact, test scores reveal that 90% of RWSA’s students started the year below proficiency, with the majority being well below proficiency.
+In 2017, when Renaissance West STEAM Academy opened, test scores revealed that 90% of RWSA’s students started the year below proficiency, with the majority being well below proficiency.

 With CMS and other community partners, Renaissance West Community Initiative launched a cradle-to-career education continuum within the former Boulevard Homes neighborhood in response to the poverty, unemployment and crime that had plagued the neighborhood.